 - Claim that their travel fee is time-based and therefore cheaper… and it certainly looks inexpensive at first

-Yes, some movers will find ways to charge you for time spent not actually moving… Unknowing clients then end up paying for the cost of movers to sit in notoriously horrible Texas traffic, or they get charged an hourly moving rate for the driving time!
+Yes, some movers will find ways to charge you for time spent not actually moving… Unsuspecting clients then end up paying for the cost of movers to sit in notoriously heavy Texas traffic, or they get charged an hourly moving rate for the driving time!

-No matter which moving company you hire, be aware of what you’re paying for and how charges are calculated:
+No matter which moving company you hire, here's how to be aware of what you’re paying for and how charges are calculated:

-- Thoroughly read a copy of your rights (all licensed moving companies are required to furnish this for you)
+- Thoroughly read a copy of your rights (all licensed moving companies are required to give you a copy of your Rights and Responsibilities when moving)

 - Ask the booking agent to explain all services, charges, and fees and how they’re calculated.
 You need to know what factors will influence the rates you’re paying